-- ▶ The unit test can be executed right away - Build the test driver TC (only needed the first time, and whenever you change the capsule under test) - Install the Node.js dependencies for the JavaScript project (right-click on the project and do Run As npm install (only needed the first time it is assume you already have installed Mocha on the machine) - Run the testcase by right-click on the .js file and do Run As JavaScript Unit Test
+- ▶ The unit test can be executed right away - Build the test driver TC (only needed the first time, and whenever you change the capsule under test) - Then use your JavaScript IDE to run and debug the test.
+With NodePlus the steps are: - Install the Node.js dependencies for the JavaScript project by right-clicking on the project and do Run As - npm install.

+(This is only needed the first time.
+It is assumed you already have installed Mocha on the machine.)

+- Run the testcase by right-clicking on the testcase .js file and do Run As JavaScript Unit Test - If needed you can debug the unit test using Debug As JavaScript Unit Test - The test execution result is shown in the JavaScript Unit Test view